mcfilib/filib.github.io/posts/2018-12-07-testing-distributed-process-apps-with-hspec.md

 tags: distributed-process, haskell, hspec, testing
 ---

 [`distributed-process`](https://github.com/haskell-distributed/distributed-process) is a Haskell library that brings Erlang-style concurrency to Haskell.
 Whilst developing an application at work that uses it, I found that there wasn't much material online describing how to test [`distributed-process`](https://github.com/haskell-distributed/distributed-process) applications.
-I used some techniques from object oriented programming that allowed me to test the behaviour of my application whilst I was learning how it was supposed to fit together.
+I used some techniques from object-oriented programming that allowed me to test the behaviour of my application whilst I was learning how it was supposed to fit together.
 This post documents some techniques I found useful.

 ## Application